googlegenomics/pipelines-api-examples/bioconductor/README.md

 This simplistic example could be extended to:

-* run a more interesting Bioconductor analysis on the BAM file
+* Run a more interesting Bioconductor analysis on the BAM file.
-* loop over for example, all the 1000 Genomes phase 3 BAMs in [gs://genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/phase3/data/\*/high_coverage_alignment/\*.bam](https://console.cloud.google.com/storage/browser/genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/phase3/data/HG00096/high_coverage_alignment/), kicking off the parallel execution of this pipeline on each sample and emitting a distinct output file for each result.
+* Loop over, for example, all the 1000 Genomes phase 3 BAMs in [gs://genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/phase3/data/\*/high_coverage_alignment/\*.bam](https://console.cloud.google.com/storage/browser/genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/phase3/data/HG00096/high_coverage_alignment/), kicking off the parallel execution of this pipeline on each sample and emitting a distinct output file for each result.

 ## (1) Fetch the Docker container.
 ```